datacarpentry/image-processing/_episodes/07-thresholding.md

 {: .python}

 The program begins with the now-familiar imports and command line parameters.
-Here we only have to get the filename and the blur kernel size from the command line, since Otsu's method will automatically determine the thresholding value
-T. Then, the original image is read and displayed.
+Here we only have to get the filename and the sigma of the Gaussian kernel from the command line, since Otsu's method will automatically determine the thresholding value `t`.
+Then, the original image is read and displayed.

 Next, a blurred grayscale image is created.

 ~~~
 # blur and grayscale before thresholding
 blur = skimage.color.rgb2gray(image)
-blur = skimage.filters.gaussian(image, sigma=k)
+blur = skimage.filters.gaussian(image, sigma=sigma)
 ~~~
 {: .python}